 The Ministry of Commerce, Industry and Tourism is responsible for the formulation and implementation of Government policy on matters regarding tourism, trade, and industry, while the Cyprus Tourism Organisation (CTO) operates offices both in Cyprus and abroad, with 22 offices in major cities worldwide promoting Cyprus.

 The Cyprus tourism industry, as well as the tourism industry of other destinations, have been facing enormous challenges.
 With the construction of tourism development projects such as new marinas and golf courses, Cyprus tourism has started to see a steady increase in tourist arrivals.

 The new Limassol marina opened at the end of 2014 and is an attractive option to open up to the yachting society.

 Flights to Cyprus are numerous to both international airports of Larnaca and Paphos, and it is expected that with the completion of the tourism development projects, tourists will be enticed into seeking to explore and experience more of the wonders that Cyprus has to offer its visitors.

-Cyprus does have a lot to offer tourists, with its history and archeology, culture, beautiful scenic beaches - 53 having been awarded Blue Flag status, as well as many beaches now providing access for disabled people during the summer months.
-And of course there is the amazing bio diversity of the Troodos mountains range, not to mention the mild year round climate.
+Cyprus does have a lot to offer tourists, with its history and archeology, culture, beautiful scenic beaches – 53 having been awarded Blue Flag status, as well as many beaches now providing access for disabled people during the summer months.
+And of course, there is the beautiful biodiversity of the Troodos mountains range, not to mention the mild year-round climate.
 The outlook for Cyprus tourism is indeed positive.